chollinger93/chollinger-blog/content/posts/2023/10/moving-a-proxmox-host-with-a-sas-hba-as-pci-passthrough-for-zfs-truenas/index.md

 ## Introduction

+> [!CAUTION]
+> I do not recommend virtualizing TrueNAS any longer, even with a device passthrough.
+>
+> Plase see my [2025 update](/blog/2025/01/my-2025-homelab-updates-quadrupling-capacity-because-why-not/) for an alternative.

 My [home server](/blog/2023/04/migrating-a-home-server-to-proxmox-truenas-and-zfs-or-how-to-make-your-home-network-really-complicated-for-no-good-reason/) is a Proxmox cluster.
 Recently, one of the host's SSDs indicated it needed a replacement.

 I run [TrueNas SCALE](https://www.truenas.com/truenas-scale/) on it by passing through all my hard drives via LSI HBA so that `zfs` has access to the raw hardware, which makes the migration to a new SSD a bit tricker.
 For added difficulty, this process assumes the SSD is a NVMe drive on a system with a single m.2 slot.